mrMetalWood/hyper-command-gifs/README.md

 Enhances your daily terminal routine with gifs.
 Because why not.

-Currently the plugin only matches for `push` (e.g. `git push`), but more are soon to follow.
+Currently the plugin matches for the following keywords in your commands:

-The plugin calls the Giphy API when a keyword is matched at the moment.
-Probably gonna switch to a curated list in the future since the not all commands work as well as `push`.
+- push
+- pull
+- start

+More to come in the next few days!

 ![Demo of Plugin using git push command](example/git-push-demo.gif)